Xufuja/izanami/README.md

 ## Scripting

 There is no Mono available for Java so replaced it with GraalVM JS as the scripting engine.
-To make the workflow as similar as possible, the MMD-ScriptCore project is set-up to create `mmd-script-core.mjs` instead of the DLL, same for `sandbox.mjs`
+To make the workflow as similar as possible, the izanami-script-core project is set-up to create `izanami-script-core.mjs` instead of the DLL, same for `sandbox.mjs`

 ## Skipped

 There are a few parts that I have not been able to implement for various reasons:

 * Single entry point
-    * Both mmd-editor and sandbox have their own main functions
+    * Both izanami-editor and sandbox have their own main functions
 * Macros
     * They have mostly been made into methods, or just ignored
 * Templates